matterandvoid-space/subscriptions/README.md

 This library only has a dependency on the `reagent.ratom` namespace from the reagent codebase.

+Subscriptions are a way to apply pure functions over a core data source to arrive at derived data from that source.

+The difference from just using function composition is that the layers are cached and the ability to execute code in response to any of these values changing.

 # Integrations

 There are two API entry namespaces (for now) - one for use with fulcro and one for general use with any datasource.